 The program is free but a commitment to making the Puget Sound Region the best for bicycling is expected.
-We also like to rotate who buys beer.
+We also like to rotate who buys beer and snacks.

 What if I already have these skills but still want to get involved?

-Then you should consider joining our Connect Seattle campaign.
+Then you should consider joining our Connect Puget Sound campaign.
 If you don’t live in Seattle you can contact Robin Randels to see what campaigns we’re running in your community.

 How do I apply?